DumbMachine/POC/Proposal.md

 - [Swag lyrics](https://github.com/SwagLyrics/autosynch/issues/30#issuecomment-592868099)
 - Generating script to help migration of CCExtractor wiki page to `fastpages`.
 Link to [repo](https://github.com/DumbMachine/migrate-ccextractor), link to wip [hosted site]([https://dumbmachine.github.io/ccextractor-wiki-test/_pages/Gsoc%20start%20here.html](https://dumbmachine.github.io/ccextractor-wiki-test/_pages/Gsoc start here.html)).
 If, in future, a decision is made to not choose `fastpages` but any other framework, I'll be willing to work on it.

-### Deliverables
+## Proposed Deliverables for GSOC

+1. A simple react-based frontend, allowing for ingestion of the following:

+   1. Computer-Vision based datasets for:

+      - Image/Video Classification
+      - Image Key points
+      - Object Detection
+      - Instance Segmentation
+      - Action Recognition
+      - Video Segmentation

+   2. Natural-Language Processing based datasets for:

-- A functional frontend.
+      - Classification

-- Fully modular and feature-rich backend which learns annotations while users perform actions.
+      - Named Entity Recognition

+      - QnA datasets

+      - Machine Translation

+      - Sentiment Analysis

+      - Custom tasks ( like transliteration )

+   3. Audio based datasets for:

+      - Audio Transcription
+      - Audio Segmentation
+      - Audio Classification
+2. A robust backend which will take care of:

+   - Send data for annotation to frontend
+   - Saving annotations received from frontend
+   - Export annotations to formats allowing for ingestion by Detectron2 and Tensorflow Object Detection API.
+   - An active learning model, which will improve with each annotation and also provide suggestions for annotations.
+   - Maintain metrics to log the statistics of resources used and latency of requests served.
-- Full test-suite of `unittests` and `integration`.
+3. Full test-suite of `unittests` and `integration`.
-- Detailed documentation of the whole tool.
-- Samples for using the tool.
+4. Detailed documentation; for users as well as developers.
+5. Fortnightly blogs on developmental advances and milestones.
-- Simple pipeline for training `Classification` and `Object Detection`, to allow users to train standard models with the data annotated by them.
+6. Simple pipeline for training `Classification` and `Object Detection`, to allow users to train standard models with the data annotated by them.
+Possible integration with CCExtractor's project Rekognition.

 ## Working Environment And Schedule